mailcow/mailcow-dockerized/docs/first_steps.md

 # Optional: Reverse proxy

 You don't need to change the Nginx site that comes with mailcow: dockerized.
 mailcow: dockerized trusts the default gateway IP 172.22.1.1 as proxy.
-This is very important to control access to Rspamds web ui.
+This is very important to control access to Rspamd's web UI.

 Make sure you change HTTP_BIND and HTTPS_BIND to a local address and set the ports accordingly, for example:
 ```